Dangerous Animals in Argentina-List of Top 10 (Might Even Kill You)

 While the cases of their bites are quite uncommon, they are still too lethal for human interactions.

-Venomous black widow spiders have neurotoxic venom that can cause severe pain and discomfort if absorbed.
+Venomous spiders (black widow) have neurotoxic venom that can cause severe pain and discomfort if absorbed.

 The majority of bites happen when victims accidentally come into contact with the spider, such as when they handle firewood or other objects where the spiders may be hiding.